1999 Acura NSX-- Powertrain

 ONBOARD DIAGNOSTIC SYSTEM (OBD-II)

-An onboard diagnostic system incorporated into the engine management electronics system records and stores information on transient engine malfunctions.
+An onboard diagnostic system incorporated into the engine-management-electronics system records and stores information on engine systems and operation.
 These can be retrieved through the diagnostic port to facilitate maintenance and repair.

 The NSX features a lightweight, highly efficient exhaust system.
-On the new 3.2-liter V-6, the exhaust manifold has been reconfigured and is now made of stainless steel header pipes rather than a cast-iron manifold for improved performance and lighter weight.
-Increased flow from this new configuration is a key contributor to the 20 additional horsepower drawn from this new engine.
+On the 3.2-L V-6, the exhaust manifold is made of stainless steel header pipes, rather than a cast-iron manifold, for improved performance and lighter weight.
+Increased flow from this configuration is a key contributor to 20 additional hp drawn from this engine.